 Too much?
 Over the top?
 Maybe.
 But understand I’ve struggled to define life’s purpose, as I know many of us do and have, and motherhood provided answers—immediate, well-defined, profound.
 Yes, Goldie will still need me from far away and the other two blondes still lurk about, but the closer she gets to graduation and beyond, the smaller this nest becomes.
 I’ll say it again, “I like a crowd,” and I like Goldie.
 How do I make the most of what will likely be her last full year in this house?

-Enter Bun Bun, her tore her ACL five weeks ago, and Miss T, who has a nagging hip flexor issue and had to step away from soccer indefinitely.
+Enter Bun Bun, who tore her ACL five weeks ago, and Miss T, who has a nagging hip flexor issue and had to step away from soccer indefinitely.
 For the past ten years, I have been at evening practices three to five nights a week between the two of them.
-There was volleyball for Goldie several of those years, but not recently when my soccer and school commitments spiraled out of control.
+In addition, there was volleyball for Goldie several of those years, though not recently (thank God).

 For Bun Bun, when it happened—in the first game of the club season, a foot plant, a pivot, then a buckled knee—there was denial, even after I watched my daughter-who-always-gets-up remain down on the turf.
 We were both certain, after the pain subsided and mobility returned, that the MRI would come back negative.
 It didn’t and there was grief.
 She’s out six to eight months after surgery next week and how can that be?!
 I’ve cried for her because people have been too nice (damn them) and understand how disruptive this is on an emotional level.
 Soccer is what she does (obviously among things, but you get my point).